manderson394/carbConscious/WeeklyReflection.md

 I was projecting a little more ambitious outcome, but getting all of my entities unit tested was quite the feat to its own (at least it feels like it).

-I then ran into all of the problems deploying to my web application and reveiwing my wireframes.
+I then ran into all of the problems deploying to my web application and reviewing my wireframes.
 Since I had to update my API, and the new API doesn't send back all of the data I need (restaurant location, etc...).
 I'm likely going to have to revisit user entry and allow it.
 This will be some significant scope creep.